d4rkr00t/evo/README.md

 ## TODO

+- [ ] Cache Improvements
   - [ ] Tasks cache should not depend on other tasks in the workspace
-- [ ] Limit concurency setting
+  - [ ] Workspace cache should only depend on the cache of the outputs of its dependencies
 - [ ] Support yarn
 - [ ] Support npm
 - [ ] Add random colors for tasks
+- [ ] Watchman integration and persistent graph
 - [ ] Cache diagnostics
   - [ ] List of files that were used to create hash
   - [ ] Diff to show what affected cache